 The American Women's College WELL Program

-The TAWC Women as Empowered Learners and Leaders (WELL) Program will give you the tools you need to transform your career through targeted leadership development.
+The TAWC We Empower Learners and Leaders (WELL) Program will give you the tools you need to transform your career through targeted leadership development.

-This signature program is found only at Bay Path University and The American Women's College.
-A journey in self-discovery, this program is built into the curriculum for all students and the transformation our women experience is truly remarkable.
+This signature leadership program is found only at Bay Path University and The American Women's College.
+A journey in self-discovery, this program is built into the curriculum for all students, and the transformation our students experience is truly remarkable.

 WEL 220: Evaluate and develop your leadership skills, while learning about the global environment of women’s leadership:

 Topics covered include: career and leadership assessments and reflection, leadership styles and strategies, emotional intelligence, work-life balance, the global context for women’s leadership opportunities, the impact of gendered leadership stereotypes.
 Students create a customized, actionable leadership development plan that will guide their growth at TAWC and beyond.

 WEL330: Learn how to manage your career effectively to achieve your professional and leadership goals: